danielegasparri/span-gui/docs/manual.md

 This top panel is divided in three frames.
 Any operation begins within the upper-left frame, called "Prepare and load spectra".
 There are four basic steps to load the spectra to SPAN and start the analysis.

-1. **Extract spectra from 2D or 3D fits:**
+1. **(Optional) Extract spectra from 2D or 3D fits:**
     This step is mandatory if you do not still have the 1D spectra needed by SPAN.
-It allows you to extract 1D spectra either from 2D fully reduced fits images or 3D fully reduced fits images, i.e. datacube.
+It allows you to extract 1D spectra either from 2D fully reduced fits images or 3D fully reduced fits images, i.e. datacubes.
     - If you have 2D fits of long-slit spectra with the dispersion axis along the X axis of the image, press the "Long-slit extraction" button.
 There you can fit the trace, correct for distortion and/or slope and extract a 1D spectrum or a series of 1D spectra binned in order to reach a Signal to Noise (S/N) threshold;
-    - If you have MUSE or CALIFA data cubes, press the "DataCube extraction" button.
+    - If you have MUSE, CALIFA, WEAVE LIFU or JWST NIRSpec IFU datacubes, press the "DataCube extraction" button.
 To achieve the extraction, SPAN uses routines inspired to the famous GIST Pipeline (Bittner et al. 2019).
-    Both these extraction routines will save the 1D spectra in the "SPAN_results" folder and a spectra file list in the directory where you are running SPAN, ready to be loaded.
+    Both these extraction routines will save the 1D spectra in the "SPAN_results" folder and a spectra file list in the directory SPAN_results/spectra_lists, ready to be loaded.

-2. **Generate a spectra list with 1D spectra.** If you already have 1D spectra stored in a folder (and the relative subfolders, if any), you should click now on the button "Generate a spectra list containing 1D spectra".
+2. **Generate a spectra list with 1D spectra.** If you already have 1D spectra stored in a folder (and the relative subfolders, if any), you should click on the button "Generate a spectra list containing 1D spectra".
 You should then browse the folder where you stored your spectra.
 SPAN will read all the spectra contained in the selected folder and in any eventual subfolder and will create an ASCII file with their names and paths.
 The spectra list generated will be automatically loaded in the "Browse the spectra list or one spectrum".
 In case you want to load just a single 1D spectrum, you can skip this step.

 3. **Browse the spectra list or one spectrum.**
 If you generated a spectra list in the previous step, this has been automatically loaded here.
-In this case you should only select the wavelength units of the spectra contained in the spectra list.
+In this case, you should only select the wavelength units of the spectra contained in the spectra list.
 It is therefore important that all your spectra share the same wavelength units.
 It doesn't matter whether they are linearly or logarithmically rebinned, SPAN will read them correctly as far as you select the correct wavelength units.
-In case your spectra list is already in your device (and skipped the step 2.) you should browse it, then select the right wavelength units of the spectra.
+In case your spectra list is already in your device (i.e. you skipped the step 2.) you should browse it, then select the right wavelength units of the spectra.
 In case you just want to load a single 1D spectrum, just browse the spectrum and activate the option "I browsed a single spectrum".

 4. **Finally load the spectra to SPAN.**
 This step is self explicative.
 Once you browsed the spectra list or the single spectrum and set the right wavelength units in step 3., here you need to press the "Load!" button to effectively load your spectra (or a spectrum) in the listbox on the right.
 Once done, select one spectrum in the listbox and check if everything is ok by pressing the "Plot" button.
 Since the official wavelength units of SPAN are Angtrom, you should check if the wavelength scale reproduced in the plot is actually correct.
 If not, you probably made a mistake in step 3., by setting the wrong wavelength units of your spectra.
 Try again with a different unit and press the "Plot" button again.
 Now the spectrum should be in the correct wavelength range.

 The right frame (Utilities) is a standalone frame that allows you to find out information about the selected spectrum, such as the header, the sampling (in A), the S/N, or simply convert the spectrum to ASCII or binary fits.
-Finally, here you will find the "Spectra manipulation panel" and some other sub-programs that you may find useful.
-We'll talk about them later.
+Finally, here you will find the "Spectra manipulation panel".

 ### The Spectra manipulation panel